 Tata Logo

 Typography draws as much attention as a futuristic symbol in a circle.
 The font is similar to the neo-grotesque Helvetica, but without the horizontal strokes on both “A” letters.
-The inscription has been converted to upper case and has a bold style.
-This makes it visible against the background of the one-color badge because all elements of the Tata Group logo are painted blue.
+The inscription has been converted to uppercase and set in bold.
+This makes it visible against the one-color badge background because all elements of the Tata Group logo are painted blue.
 The chosen shade conveys the confidence and strength of a transnational conglomerate.

 Tata Symbol